 Any site, or part of a site, on which a rally is held, shall be for the exclusive use of members of the Caravan and Motorhome Club and their visitors.
 Attendance at the site and payment of the rally fee shall be deemed as acceptance of these rules.

-The authority for the conduct of the rally shall be vested for the duration of the rally in the rally marshal, or his appointed deputy, who in the event of a member breaking these rules, shall be authorised to request such member to remove their caravan from the site, and thereupon the rally marshal shall report the matter as soon as practicable to the Centre Committee for such action as shall be deemed necessary, please carry your membership card at all times.
+The authority for the conduct of the rally shall be vested for the duration of the rally in the rally marshal, or his appointed deputy, who in the event of a member breaking these rules, shall be authorised to request such member to remove their caravan/motorhome from the site, and thereupon the rally marshal shall report the matter as soon as practicable to the Centre Committee for such action as shall be deemed necessary, please carry your membership card at all times.

 Rallies commence at 12 noon on Friday, except special events suitably notified in the booklet.
-If you wish to arrive earlier you must ask permission of the rally marshal at least one day prior to the start of the rally.
+If you wish to arrive earlier, you must ask permission of the rally marshal at least one day prior to the start of the rally.
 No one except the rally marshals will be allowed onto the rally field the night prior of the rally.
 The closure of the rally is 7pm Sunday, or one hour before sunset, whichever is the earlier, or as stated by your marshals.
-Your rally marshal may choose to leave the rally field before this time, and is not obliged to stay until 7pm.
+Your rally marshal may choose to leave the rally field before this time and are not obliged to stay until 7pm.
 Do not embarrass the rally marshals by keeping them late.
 They have worked hard for you and other members throughout the rally.
 Arrivals after 8pm – site yourself and see the marshals the following morning.

 Each caravan and towing vehicle must be placed on the pitch indicated by a marker.